 One of the best things to do in Ireland’s capital in the Autumn time is go on one of the beautiful Dublin Walks.
 Take a stroll along Dublin’s Grand Canal and watch as the Autumn leaves fall onto the glass-like water.

-St. Stephens Green is also the perfect place to catch those fall colors, without having to travel too far out of the city.
+St. Stephens Green is also one of the best places to see fall colors in Europe, without having to travel too far out of the city.

 The Autumn months are a great time to visit some of the city’s more popular attractions like the Book of Kells or the Guinness Storehouse as there are far fewer crowds.